Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Geoffrey Rodgers, Chairman of the British Woolworth at the time of the management buy-in by Paternoster Stores Ltd (later known as Kingfisher)

-This page shows the new Woolworth Chairman Geoffrey Rodgers' strategy to modernise the business in the 1980s.
+This page shows the new Woolworth Chairman-designate Geoffrey Rodgers' strategy to modernise the business in the 1980s.
 It is reprinted from advertisements placed in Britain's leading broadsheet newspapers, including The Times, The Financial Times and The Scotsman.

 The supremo also gave a number of interviews in which he predicted that in ten years time the firm's new acquisition, B&Q, would dominate the DIY market and Tesco and Asda would do the same in the grocery sector.
 At the time City pundits and the media ridiculed Rodgers for his views, but in retrospect his foresight about the market was remarkable.